EllieChen-Git/Oriental-Zodiac-Patronus/README.md

 |                                              | 4.
 Setting up the animals that will clash with ‘Tai Sui’ in 2020, and those don’t              | High          | 5 mins            |
 |                                              | 5.
 Writing message for both animal groups                                                      | Law           | 10 mins           |

-A more detailed document can be found on GitHub: [Oriental Zodiac Patronus - Implementation Plan](https://github.com/EllieChen-Git/terminal_app/blob/master/implementation_plan.docx)

-Also refer to Trello board for more deadlines for each checklist items: [Oriental Zodiac Patronus - Trello board](https://trello.com/b/0OZdEWPF/oriental-zodiac-patronus)

 ------
 # Status Updates/Development Log